December Book Discussion

-Ask at the desk to pick up a copy.
+Ask at the desk for a copy of this book!

 Five and Under Fridays